PracHub

 0

-You are interviewing for a Data Scientist role in a technical phone screen focused on cultural fit and leadership potential.
-The interviewer wants concise, structured answers with measurable impact.
+You are in a Data Scientist phone screen focused on cultural fit, leadership potential, and communication.
+Prepare concise, structured answers to the following prompts:

 1. Walk me through your resume and highlight the project you are most proud of.